kcajj/kcajj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Bachelor student in Genomics.
-I aim to become an ETH student at Computational Biology and Bioinformatics course.
+I study Computational Biology and Bioinformatics @ETHZ.
+I am a science and technology enthusiast who is addicted to learning new things, for this reason I am into interdisciplinary fields.
 {style="text-align: justify;"}